Post-Grant Proceedings and federal circuit appeals

 Shure Inc. v.
 ClearOne Inc.,(IPR2017-01785)

-Back-up counsel representing patent owner defending U.S. Patent No. 9,264,553 relating to beamforming microphone arrays.
+Represented patent owner as back-up counsel defending U.S. Patent No. 9,264,553 relating to beamforming microphone arrays.
+ClearOne won IPR2017-01785 with respect to all of the claims.

 NVIDIA Corp. v.
 Polaris Innovations Ltd., (IPR2017-01346 and IPR2017-01781)

-Back-up counsel representing patent owner defending U.S. Patent No. 8,161,344 relating to circuits for creating an error coding data block.
+Represented the patent owner as back-up counsel defending U.S. Patent No. 8,161,344 relating to circuits for creating an error coding data block.
 Polaris won IPR2017-01781 completely and won IPR2017-01346 partially in a mixed decision that confirmed the patentability of at least 10 challenged claims.

 Argentum Pharmaceuticals LLC v.
 ICOS Corp., (IPR2017-01762)